ATLAS: Setting up a workspace in Canvas that auto-enrolls students

 Check the PSU Academic Calendar for these specific dates:

 The classroom can be a place to explore controversial topics including equity, identity, religious beliefs, and political views.
 These topics may come up as part of your curriculum, or through external factors and events.
-You may or may not choose to engage students in difficult conversations — but either way, it’s important to prepare.
+You may or may not choose to engage students in difficult classroom conversations — but either way, it’s important to prepare and know how to offer student support.

 Notice your own responses and emotions surrounding a topic and recognize that you and your students may not be able to show up as your best selves for these conversations.
 One approach to this might be transparency with your students, acknowledging how challenging the topic is and giving everyone space to process before moving forward with a conversation.